Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Experiments

-For each test scan, we rendered 40 views for evaluation metrics calculation, while 20 views were used for training 6DGS or fine-tuning \modelname{}.
-For composability experiments, our training data included 20 views of all anatomical classes and 20 views specifically of the skeleton group to enable selective visualization capabilities.

-For semantic labeling of the 6DGS baseline, the original 6DGS implementation does not support per-Gaussian class assignment.
-We therefore extended it using $k$-nearest neighbors (with $k$=1) to assign appropriate anatomical classes from the segmentation mask to each Gaussian primitive during initialization.
-In contrast, our anatomy-guided priming approach (6DGS + AGP) integrates semantic classification directly during initialization.
+For semantic labeling of the 6DGS baseline, the original implementation does not support per-Gaussian class assignment.
+We therefore extended it using $k$-nearest neighbors (with $k$=1) to assign anatomical classes from the segmentation mask to each Gaussian primitive during initialization.
+In contrast, our anatomy-guided priming approach (6DGS + AGP) integrates semantic classification directly during the initialization process, providing more consistent anatomical structure representation.

 \textbf{Implementation Details} $\,$ \modelname{} was implemented in PyTorch using the Adam optimizer \cite{kingma2014adam} ($\beta_1=0.9$, $\beta_2=0.999$) with an initial learning rate of $1 \times 10^{-3}$ and PolyLR scheduling \cite{chen2017deeplab}.
 Due to GPU memory constraints, we used a batch size of 3 volumes, leveraging automatic mixed precision (AMP) and gradient accumulation for efficiency.
 Training was performed on a single NVIDIA A100 80GB GPU, requiring approximately 3 days.
-We adopt FlashGS \cite{feng2024flashgs} for the rasterization to further improve the real-time rendering at the inference stage.
+At inference, we additionally adopt FlashGS \cite{feng2024flashgs} to accelerate rasterization throughput.
 The number of instantiated Gaussians varied by scan complexity, ranging from 50,000 to 800,000, depending on the anatomical structures present.

-The 6DGS experiments, including the orignal 6DGS and 6DGS with our AGP initialization (\ie, 6DGS + AGP), were trained following the official implementation \cite{6DGS_arxiv_39} for 30,000 iterations, with evaluations every 500 iterations to mitigate potential overfitting when training with limited views (20 per scan).
+The 6DGS experiments, including the original 6DGS and 6DGS with our AGP initialization (\ie, 6DGS + AGP), were trained following the official implementation \cite{6DGS_arxiv_39} for 30,000 iterations, with evaluations every 500 iterations to mitigate potential overfitting when training with limited views (20 per scan).
 We reported the best results for 6DGS experiments to ensure fair comparison.
 For \modelname{} fine-tuning (\textit{FT}), we conducted 300 optimization iterations, representing a substantial reduction in computational requirements, and reported the final results.

 \textbf{Evaluation Metrics} $\,$ To assess rendering quality, we employed three standard metrics: Peak Signal-to-Noise Ratio (PSNR), which quantifies pixel-level accuracy with higher values indicating better fidelity; Structural Similarity Index (SSIM) \cite{wang2004image}, which evaluates structural and perceptual similarity; and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable}, which measures perceptual similarity with lower values indicating closer alignment to human visual perception.
 For efficiency, we measured preparation time (in seconds), defined as the duration from raw CT input to 6DGS interactive rendering readiness; the number of Gaussian points, which reflects model complexity; and frames per second (FPS), which quantifies real-time rendering performance.